Day 3

 You're free to spend the rest of the day exploring at your leisure.

 Gain greater insight into the unique characteristics of port wine with an enhanced and more exclusive tasting.
-These superb wines will be accompanied with a selection of local delicacies and our location, overlooking the splendours of Porto and its iconic bridges will be rather special too
+These superb wines will be accompanied with a selection of local delicacies and our location, overlooking the splendours of Porto and its iconic bridges will be rather special too.

 Day 6

-Today we explore the sinuous and scenic River Douro – the river of gold, spending a leisurely day exploring its delightfully peaceful villages and intricately terraced valley sides.
+The Douro Valley - Today we explore the sinuous and scenic River Douro – the river of gold, spending a leisurely day exploring its delightfully peaceful villages and intricately terraced valley sides.

 After leaving the Atlantic’s influence behind, the climate becomes noticeably warmer and dryer, and the landscape changes from verdant greens to Mediterranean sun-kissed ochre.
 The route is nothing short of spectacular!
 The winding road, sometimes almost in the water, sometimes hugging the lofty valley sides, gives us wonderful views of the shimmering ribbon of the river and its classic vine-clad terraces.

-We eventually reach the delightful small town of Pinhao, the heart of the port wine producing region.
+We eventually reach the delightful small town of Pinhão, the heart of the port wine producing region.
 Port truly dominates the life here, with even the station tiles depicting the wine harvest.
 We also visit one of the local Quintas and sample some of the wines that are produced in this region.

 Day 7